Heavy fighting in Libya's Benghazi as army pushes to take port

 The port, the main gateway for food imports into eastern Libya, has had to close.

 On Thursday morning, army vehicles advanced on the Corniche road towards the port gate and a nearby court building.
-Soldiers took over several government buildings such as a passport office, a state insurance and a state bank damaged in earlier fighting.
+Soldiers took over several government buildings such as a passport office heavily damaged in earlier fighting.

-"The road to the port is under our control," said Faraj al-Barassi, a military commander.

-Heavy gunfire continued until late at night.
+Heavy gunfire continued after nightfall.
 The court is famous as the place where the 2011 uprising against Gaddafi started with peaceful protests against his jailing of many opponents.

 Army forces in eastern Libya are loyal to internationally recognised Prime Minister Abdullah al-Thinni, who was forced to leave the capital Tripoli in the west in August for the eastern city of Bayda when a group called Libya Dawn seized the capital.